RetroPie/RetroPie-Docs/docs/Amiga.md

 Note : zip support is provided by RetroArch and is done before passing the game to the core.
 So, when using a m3u file, the specified disk image must be uncompressed (`.adf`, `.dms`, `.fdi`, `.ipf` file formats).

 #### WHDLoad
-To use WHDLoad games you'll need to have a prepared WHDLoad image named 'WHDLoad.hdf' in RetroArch system directory.
+To use WHDLoad games you'll need to have a prepared WHDLoad image named 'WHDLoad.hdf' in RetroArch system directory (`~/RetroPie/BIOS`).

 In this WHDLoad image you must have the three kickstart roms (kick34005.A500, kick40063.A600, kick40068.A1200) in 'Dev/Kickstart' directory.

 To do this, you can consult the excellent tutorial made by Allan Lindqvist (http://lindqvist.synology.me/wordpress/?page_id=182) just jump to the 'Create WHDLoad.hdf' section.

-The core only support HDD image files format (hdf and hdz) and slave file must be named 'game.Slave'.
+The core only supports HDD image files format (hdf and hdz) and slave file must be named 'game.Slave'.

 #### Create a hdf file for a game
 If you have a WHDLoad game in a zip or a directory, you will have to create an image file.